 Though bicyclists have a right to share the road with vehicles, they remain vulnerable against them.
 Helmets and pad gear do not compare to the weight of two tons (or more) of metal.
 In addition, drivers still largely have difficulty seeing or keeping track of bicyclists on the road, especially when distracted or under the influence of alcohol or drugs.
 In accidents, bicyclists are more likely to suffer severe bodily trauma or even death than vehicle drivers.

 Between 2015 and 2019, an average of 24 bicyclists passed away in bicycle-vehicle accidents per year in Georgia, per the Governor’s Office of Highway Safety.
-If you were in a bicycle accident in Douglasville, a bicycle accident lawyer from Kaine Law could represent you.
+If you were in a bicycle accident, a Douglasville personal injury lawyer from Kaine Law could represent you.
 They could help you fight for compensation from the liable party.
 Have questions about your case?
 Our team offers the first consultation for free.

 Bicyclists Who Suffered Damages in an Accident Can Receive Compensation